JRaviLab/2023-glbio/README.md

 1. Utilizing R markdown and quarto notebooks for quick, one-off analyses
-2. Streamlining an analysis pipline with R Shiny and deploying your app to the public.
+2. Streamlining an analysis pipline with R Shiny and deploying your app to the public
-3. Develop an R package API for programtic access to the app services.
+3. Develop an R package API for programtic access to the app services

 The design of the workshop is inspired the development of our app, MolEvolvR.
 We developed a one-off analysis pipeline for the Phage Shock Protein (PSP)